Mohd-Gulfam/calculater/README.md

 # calculater
-Basiccalculater project using html css and javascrip project.
+Basic calculater project using html css and javascrip project.